-The Committee may grant Long-Term Performance Bonuses under the Plan only to such Employees as the Committee may from time to time select, in such amounts and subject to such terms and conditions as the Committee, in its discretion may determine.
+to such Employees as the Committee may from time to time select, in such amounts and subject to such terms and conditions as the Committee, in its discretion may determine.
 Notwithstanding the foregoing, any Long-Term Performance Bonus awarded to a Key Employee shall be subject to the provisions of paragraphs (a) through (d) below.

-(a) PERFORMANCE CYCLES.
+- (a) PERFORMANCE CYCLES.
 Long-Term Performance Bonuses for Key Employees (and such other Employees that the Committee may designate for this purpose) shall be awarded in connection with a Performance Cycle, which shall be one or more fiscal years of the Company.
 The Committee shall determine the length of a Performance Cycle within ninety (90) days after the commencement of such Performance Cycle.
 In the event that the Committee determines that a Performance Cycle shall be a period greater than one fiscal year, a new Long-Term Performance Bonus Award may be granted and a new Performance Cycle may commence prior to the completion of the Performance Cycle associated with the prior Long-Term Performance Bonus Award.
-The first Performance Cycle under the Plan shall commence on April 1, 2002 and shall be one fiscal year.

-(b) BONUS PARTICIPANTS.
-Within ninety (90) days after the commencement of a Performance Cycle, the Committee shall determine the Key Employees who shall be eligible to receive a Long-Term Performance Bonus for such Performance Cycle.

-(c) PERFORMANCE MEASURES; TARGETS; PAYOUT FORMULA.

-(i) Within ninety (90) days after the commencement of a Performance Cycle, the Committee shall fix and establish, in writing, (A) the Performance Measure(s) that shall apply to such Performance Cycle; (B) the target amount of Long-Term Performance Bonus that shall be payable to each such Key Employee; and (C) subject to paragraph (g) below, the payout formula for computing the actual amount of Long-Term Performance Bonus that shall become payable with respect to each level of attained (ii) Notwithstanding anything in this paragraph (c) to the contrary, the Committee may, on a case by case basis and in its sole discretion, reduce, but not increase, the Long-Term Performance Bonus payable to any Key Employee with respect to any given Performance Cycle, PROVIDED, HOWEVER, that no such reduction shall result in an increase in the dollar amount of any Long-Term Performance Bonus payable to any other Key Employee.
+The first Performance Cycle under the Plan shall commence on April 1, 2002 and shall be one fiscal year. - (b) BONUS PARTICIPANTS.
+Within ninety (90) days after the commencement of a Performance Cycle, the Committee shall determine the Key Employees who shall be eligible to receive a Long-Term Performance Bonus for such Performance Cycle. - (c) PERFORMANCE MEASURES; TARGETS; PAYOUT FORMULA. - (i) Within ninety (90) days after the commencement of a Performance Cycle, the Committee shall fix and establish, in writing, (A) the Performance Measure(s) that shall apply to such Performance Cycle; (B) the target amount of Long-Term Performance Bonus that shall be payable to each such Key Employee; and (C) subject to paragraph (g) below, the payout formula for computing the actual amount of Long-Term Performance Bonus that shall become payable with respect to each level of attained performance.
+Towards this end, such payout formula shall, based on objective criteria, set forth for the applicable Performance Measure(s) the minimum level of performance that must be attained during the Performance Cycle before any Long-Term Performance Bonus shall become payable and the percentage (which percentage may not exceed 200%) of the target amount of Long-Term Performance Bonus that shall be payable to each such Key Employee upon attainment of various levels of performance that equal or exceed the minimum required level.
+Unless the Committee determines that a different Performance Measure shall apply with respect to a given Performance Cycle, the applicable Performance Measure shall be Relative Total Shareholder Return.